QuickDapp/contracts/README.md

 ## Installation

-Install and setup:
+Install and bootstrap:

 ```
 $ pnpm i
-$ pnpm setup
+$ pnpm bootstrap
 ```

 Create `.env` and set the following within: